proteinreport/proteinreport.org/content/events/science-alt-protein-developing-optimized-media-cultivated-meat-production-dr-david-block/index.md

 weight: 5000
 uuid: 8410
 ---
-<p>The development of a plant-based, inexpensive media for growth of cultivated meat cells is a key technical hurdle in further commercialization of cultivated meat products.
+The development of a plant-based, inexpensive media for growth of cultivated meat cells is a key technical hurdle in further commercialization of cultivated meat products.
 Generatinging a viable alternative to expensive pharmaceutical grade medium is not an easy problem to solve, as it requires experimental optimization of at least 20-30 potential media ingredients simultaneously.
 Join Dr. Block as he discusses novel experimental optimization methods that can be used develop new, less expensive media for cultivated meat.
-Dr. Block will also discuss how this research fits into a larger, NSF-funded effort at UC Davis to assess and tackle other major technical hurdles in cultivated meat processing.</p>
+Dr. Block will also discuss how this research fits into a larger, NSF-funded effort at UC Davis to assess and tackle other major technical hurdles in cultivated meat processing.

-<p><strong>Time</strong>: 10:00 AM Pacific Time</p>
+**Time**: 10:00 AM Pacific Time